-Our Code of Ethics (PDF 346 KB) provides a guide to responsible and competent practice and the work of the Ethics and Professional Standards Committee ensures we are mindful of new requirements for safe and ethical practice.
-A complaints procedure gives a fair, effective, open and timely process to deal with conflicts.
+Our Code of Ethics (PDF) provides a guide to responsible and competent practice and the work of the Ethics and Professional Standards Committee ensures we are mindful of new requirements for safe and ethical practice.
 Members are also offered an opportunity to take out subsidised professional indemnity insurance to cover the costs of possible complaints.

 Have a say